B0XEY/Unity-Marching-Cube-Terrain/README.md

 4. https://www.youtube.com/watch?v=4olmeStiBsE

 after a bit i have a somewhat working verson!
 Ill Post a better verson so other time :)
-No Muilt Threading on it stock if anyone does know howplease let me know so i can put it on here!
+No Muilt Threading /compute shader on it stock if anyone does know howplease let me know so i can put it on here!

 Fetures :)
 1. Mulit Chunk Generation as well as slower method for bigger land masses